Facebook puts cork in chatbots that created a secret language

-A pair of chatbots have recently done something children often do: create a secret language.
+A pair of chatbots has recently done something children often do: create a secret language.

 Last month, researchers at Facebook found two bots developed in the social network's AI division had been communicating with each other in an unexpected way.
 The bots, named Bob and Alice, had generated a language all on their own: